Swiss National Bank raises rates in shock move, ready for more | Business

 Karsten Junius, an economist at J Safra Sarasin, expects the SNB to raise rates at its next four quarterly meetings by 25 basis points apiece, before pausing.
 "We would not rule out a 50bp hike at its next meeting in September either," he said.
 The SNB said Thursday's rate increase was necessary to check rising prices in Switzerland, which had spread to goods and services previously unaffected by the impact of the war in Ukraine and supply chain bottlenecks linked to the pandemic.

 The bank said it was ready to intervene in markets to check excessive appreciation or weakening of the currency.
-Switzerland's labor union federation criticized the rate hike, saying the SNB was allowing the strong franc to rise further, putting jobs and wages at risk.
+Switzerland's labour union federation criticised the rate hike, saying the SNB was allowing the strong franc to rise further, putting jobs and wages at risk.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)